antis81/Toxer/Readme.md

-# Toxer: The Tox-messenger that simply fits.
+# Toxer: The Tox framework that simply fits Qt(Quick).
-Toxer aims to become the framework of choice for QML based Tox client implementations.
-Currently a builtin user interface comes with it.
+Toxer is a quality framework for building Qt/QML based Tox applications.
+The framework itself does not provide a user interface.

 ![!
 WARNING: EXPERIMENTAL !](webres/experimental.png  "ToxerIsExperimental")

-**Please note our baby is just born and learning to walk!**
+**Lots of features are still not implemented.
+Feel welcome to contribute your ideas!**

 ## Resources: